-Ultimately, the decision you make will be influenced by your own personal needs.
-Both types of motor have their place on e-bikes but it is worth remembering that mid-drives in general are far more energy efficient than small hub motors.
+Ultimately, the decision you make will be influenced by your own needs.
+Both types of motors have their place on e-bikes but it is worth remembering that mid-drives in general are far more energy efficient than small hub motors.

 Direct drive hub motors